How to Best Understand Bloor’s Research on HANA

 Like Deepak, Hasso is a world class BS artist.
 And he has tricked many people over decades.

-The same problem applies to Hasso’s assertions regarding the “simplification” of the database, as is covered in the article is Does HANA Actually Have a More Simple Data Model?
+The same problem applies to Hasso’s assertions regarding the “simplification” of the database, as is covered in the article, Does HANA Actually Have a More Simple Data Model?

 “While this is only anecdotal evidence, we consistently hear that SAP HANA is the most expensive option you can invest in, both in outright terms and on a price/ performance basis.”

-Bloor’s anecdotal evidence is supported by the TCO component costs of HANA.
+The TCO component costs of HANA support Bloor’s anecdotal evidence.
 After a long time of not being discounted, HANA began to become discounted.
 But the overall TCO of HANA is still exorbitant.
 Every cost factor you look for that makes up TCO is higher with HANA.
 Yet SAP paid Forrester to produce an indefensible paper on how HANA would reduce TCO, as is discussed in the article How Accurate was Forrester’s Article on HANA TCO.

 HANA’s Lower TCO?